research team mentor

 At Tyson, we have embraced the apprenticeship model and provide enthusiastic pre-college and undergraduate students with hands-on mentored research experiences in the natural and environmental sciences.
 The Shaw Institute for Field Training (SIFT), Tyson Environmental Research Fellowships (TERF), and Tyson Undergraduate Fellows programs form a three-stage educational progression designed for authentic environmental research career exploration.
 There are specific curricula for each program and there are also many logistical challenges and behind-the-scenes supports necessary for the summer field season to run smoothly for our program participants and mentoring scientists.
 We make sure that a summer spent at Tyson is a positive learning experience for all.

-During summer 2018, the Tyson education fellow will work closely on development, coordination, and facilitation of activities for participants in all three Tyson programs.
-We will provide teaching support to educators at Shaw Nature Reserve during the SIFT training week and facilitate the engagement of SIFTers and other teens in the Base Camp and Career Summit events with the St. Louis Green Teen Alliance.
-We will support the on-boarding and integration of TERFers and undergrads into their Tyson research teams, facilitate the weekly 90-minute TERF and undergrad colloquia, and coordinate SIFT work days at Tyson.
-There may also be some outreach to Tyson tour groups.
+During summer 2019, the Tyson education fellow will work closely on development, coordination, and facilitation of activities for participants in all three Tyson programs.
+We will provide teaching support to educators at Shaw Nature Reserve during the SIFT training week and coordinate SIFT work days at Tyson.
+We will support the on-boarding and integration of TERFers and undergrads into their Tyson research teams and facilitate the weekly 90-minute TERF and undergrad colloquia.
+The fellow will organize an overnight for the undergrads and there may also be some outreach to Tyson tour groups and Endangered Wolf Center teen campers.
 Throughout the summer there will be opportunity for development and field testing of lesson plans, further development of scientific communication and teaching skills, and networking with educators at multiple institutions.

 The Tyson education fellow will participate in a variety of activities in support of the educational programming at our environmental field station: